ethandsmith/DrSmith/README.md

 #### Overview

-drdoogie (`drdoogie.rb`) is a voting bot that will trail the votes of other accounts in order to then mirror their voting pattern.
+Dr. Doogie (`drdoogie.rb`) is a voting bot that will trail the votes of other accounts in order to then mirror their voting pattern.

 ---